yaronf/I-D/STAR/draft-ietf-acme-star.md

 If done this way, the process would involve frequent interactions between the registration function of the ACME Certification Authority (CA) and the identity provider infrastructure (e.g.: DNS, web servers), therefore making the issuance of short-term certificates exceedingly dependent on the reliability of both.

 This document presents an extension of the ACME protocol that optimizes this process by making short-term certificates first class objects in the ACME ecosystem.
 Once the order for a string of short-term certificates is accepted, the CA is responsible for publishing the next certificate at an agreed upon URL before the previous one expires.
-The IdO can terminate the automatic renewal before the natural deadline, if needed - e.g., on key compromise.
+The IdO can terminate the automatic renewal before the negotiated deadline, if needed - e.g., on key compromise.

 For a more generic treatment of STAR certificates, readers are referred to {{I-D.nir-saag-star}}.